Volvo V90 Insurance Rates

 | Wyoming | $1,254 | -$158 | -11.2% |

-Choosing higher comprehensive and collision insurance deductibles could save up to $600 every year, while buying higher liability limits will increase premiums.
-Moving from a 50/100 limit to a 250/500 limit will cost as much as $349 more each year.
+Choosing higher comprehensive and collision insurance deductibles could save up to $600 a year, while buying higher liability limits will increase premiums.
+Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $349 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you may be forking out $1,700 to $2,300 additional per year, depending on your age.
-A high-risk auto insurance policy can cost as much as 44% to 134% more than the average policy.
+If you have a few points on your driving record or tend to cause accidents, you are probably paying $1,700 to $2,300 extra every year, depending on your age.
+A high-risk auto insurance policy can cost around 44% to 134% more than the average policy.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |